 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step by step installation Icinga 2 on an Ubuntu 20.04 Focal Fossa.
-You can follow the same instructions for Ubuntu 18.04, 16.04, and any other Debian based distribution like Linux Mint.
+I will show you through the step-by-step installation of Icinga 2 on an Ubuntu 20.04 Focal Fossa.
+You can follow the same instructions for Ubuntu 18.04, 16.04, and any other Debian-based distribution like Linux Mint.

 Install Icinga on Ubuntu 20.04 LTS Focal Fossa

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 An Ubuntu 20.04 LAMP server is required.
 If you do not have a LAMP installed, you can follow our guide here.

 Now we install the icinga2 packages and Nagios Monitoring plugins.
 First, add the GPG key of the Icinga2 to your system:

 cd /etc/apt/sources.list.d/ nano icinga-focal.list